 The screen captures below are taken from a Windows 98 installation.
-Your particular operating system may differ slightly from what is shown based on your version of windows.
+Your particular operating system may differ slightly from what is shown based on your version of Windows.

-The SeaLINK+485: can be connected to any Upstream Type "A" port either at the PC host or an Upstream Hub.
-The SeaLINK+485 is hot-pluggable, meaning there is no need to power down your computer prior to installation.
-The SeaLINK+485: requires no user hardware configuration since there are no jumpers present on the card.
+The SeaPORT+2/485 can be connected to any upstream type "A" port either at the PC host or an upstream hub.
+The SeaPORT+2/485 is hot pluggable, meaning there is no need to power down your computer prior to installation.

-1. Connect SeaLINK+485 to an Upstream Host or Hub.
+Connect the SeaPORT+2/485 to an upstream host or hub.